s-mikula/econ-muni/STATA-Network-Manual.md

 1. **Internet connection via EduVPN...** (for instructions see https://it.muni.cz/en/services/eduvpn)
 2. **...with "Employee - Econ - HEPII Server" profile.** To get the profile added to your EduVPN account, please contact Štěpán (stepan.mikula@econ.muni.cz).
 3. Valid **username (UČO) and password** for the network license.
+The password for STATA does not match any password to university systems!
 If you do not know your credentials, please contact Štěpán or Michal (michal.kvasnicka@econ.muni.cz)

 ## Start & use STATA

+To run STATA, follow these steps:

 1. Connect to EduVPN with "Employee - Econ - HEPII Server" profile (see above).
 2. Launch STATA client: [Windows](https://fem.econ.muni.cz/STATA.7z) Clients for other platforms are comming.
+On the first launch, the client will download necessary files (this may take a while).
 3. Log in with your UČO and password (see above).
 4. Stata starts.
 5. Keep EduVPN connection active while using STATA.